 Here is where it gets fun.
 We now must put together a comprehensive plan to address the risks.
 This should include multiple options for treating the risk, including the acceptance of risk.
 As security professionals, we are accountable to treat the risks we identify when they are within our ability to treat them.
 When they fall outside of our reach, we escalate them to management; not with a story of how we will be hacked, but with a discussion about the true concerns surrounding the risk.
 We then allow them to make an informed decision.
 We document their decision and move on; readdressing the risk when changes occur or upon agreed upon intervals.
 This is a cyclical process that must be done anytime something changes and at least annually.

 When this process is followed, your risk assessment will guide you.
 Security practitioners will be relieved to know that they are not accountable with risk outside their control and executives will know that the security program is not just a money pit, it is a tool for the successful enablement of the business.

 Cyber Self-Defense is the premiere information security firm enabling businesses to diligently protect against cyber-attacks through education, awareness and risk management.
-We pride ourselves our customers unravel the mystery of cybersecurity.
+We pride ourselves on helping our customers unravel the mysteries of cybersecurity.
 Based in the Inland Northwest, and with over three decades of career enterprise security experience, we have the knowledge necessary to help you defend yourself.
 Cyber Self-Defense is a certified service disabled veteran owned small business (SDVOSB).